hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_authorization_rule.html.markdown

 * `id` - The EventHub ID.

-* `primary_key` - The Primary Key for the Event Hubs authorization Rule.
+* `primary_key` - The Primary Key for the Authorization Rule.

-* `primary_connection_string` - The Primary Connection String for the Event Hubs authorization Rule.
+* `primary_connection_string` - The Primary Connection String for the Authorization Rule.

-* `secondary_key` - The Secondary Key for the Event Hubs authorization Rule.
+* `secondary_key` - The Secondary Key for the Authorization Rule.

-* `secondary_connection_string` - The Secondary Connection String for the Event Hubs authorization Rule.
+* `secondary_connection_string` - The Secondary Connection String for the Authorization Rule.

 ## Import